ethsu1/deepRL/README.md

 It seemed very likely that the environment could not be solved with a linear model, considering when I used a linear regression model, the agent was training on more episodes of the game and still producing very lackluster results.
-However, it seemed as if the agent was able to learn using linear regression, but it wouldn't have created a result that "solved the environment" (LunarLander: have a score of over 200 points over the last 100 episodes).
+However, it seemed as if the agent was able to learn using linear regression, but it wouldn't have created a result that "solved the environment" (LunarLander: have an average score of 200 points over the last 100 episodes).
 The states of the environment and respective "good" actions don't necessarily have a linear relationship with the Q-value, which makes sense that Q learning with a linear regression model would not work well to solve the environment compared to a more complicated model, like a neural network (which has nonlinear capabilities).
 For example, a larger value for a right velocity (state) and adding more